sampixel/Gramble/README.md

     - fixes route name by removing/adding slashes from user input
     - autoloader function to automate the required classes
     - support for both `get` and `post` requests
-    - support for parsing css/js files inside folders (one level deep)
+    - support for parsing css/js files inside folders
     - enable passing data from controller to view
     - enable templates for `base`, `footer`, `error` views
     - enable custom `layout` extension instead of `base`